UML tool: Model and diagram interchange

 XML Metadata Interchange (XMI) is the format for UML model interchange.
 XMI does not support UML Diagram Interchange, which allows the importation of UML diagrams from one model to another.

 Model transformation

 A key concept associated with the model-driven architecture initiative is the capacity to transform a model into another model.
 For example, one might want to transform a platform-independent domain model into a Java platform-specific model for implementation.
 It is also possible to refactor UML models to produce more concise and well-formed UML models.
-It is possible to generate UML models from other modeling notations, such as BPMN, which is itself a UML profile.
-The standard that supports this is called QVT for Queries/Views/Transformations.
-One example of an open-source QVT-solution is the ATL language built by INRIA.
+It is possible to generate UML models from other modeling notations, such as Business Process Model and Notation (BPMN), which is also a UML profile.
+The standard that supports this is named Query/View/Transformation (QVT).
+One example of an open-source QVT-solution is the ATLAS Transformation Language (ATL) built by French Institute for Research in Computer Science and Automation (INRIA).